johnnymast/mysql_websocket_chat/README.md

 $ composer install
 ```

-On the other hand with composer installed you could use a more confiniant method by installing the project via the composer create-project option.
+On the other hand with composer installed you could use a more confidant method by installing the project via the composer create-project option.
 This will automatically download and install the project into the chat directory.

 ```bash
 $ composer create-project johnnymast/mysql_websocket_chat chat
 ```

-This will now download the whole project for you so you can run it.
+This will now download the whole project (and its dependencies) for you so you can run it.

 # Step 3: Configure the server